Marker-Inc-Korea/AutoRAG/docs/source/index.rst

 - **Data Creation**: Create RAG evaluation data with your own raw documents.
 - **Optimization**: Automatically run experiments to find the best RAG pipeline for your own data.
 - **Deployment**: Deploy the best RAG pipeline with single yaml file.
-Supports FastAPI server as well.
+Supports Flask server as well.

 🏃‍♂️ Getting Started
 ************************************